 Many women drink for various reasons, to forget problems in work, marriage, relationships, parenting, and stress.
 Often a drink per night may turn into several drinks a night, with increasing amounts of alcohol to achieve the same effect.
 Individuals also drink to have fun or enjoy social events more .

 Regardless of the reasons individuals drink, binge drinking can include a wide range of health issues and side effects.
 Some effects can be temporary or cause permanent damage.
 Some short term effects are coordination problems, dehydration, nausea, memory loss and poor decision making.
 Long term effects of binge drinking can be brain damage, liver disease, stroke, heart problems, cancer and infertility .

 A Study on Binging

 A study out of the University of Texas, Austin researched men and women in their mid-50s to 60s who engaged in binge drinking, had increased their risk of dying over a 20 year period compared to peers who were regular, moderate drinkers .

 The participants were all considered moderate drinkers, meaning their daily alcohol consumption was at least one-half a drink per day in a 1 month period.

 The researchers concluded that episodes of heavy drinking concentrates alcohol’s toxicity and is linked to mortality because it damages the body organs and increases the risk of accidents.
-In a separate study, 37% of 9th grade girls report drinking in the past month, and 17% of these girls report having more than 5 drinks on a single occasion in the month prior of the study .
+In a separate study, 37 percent of 9th grade girls report drinking in the past month, and 17 percent of these girls report having more than 5 drinks on a single occasion in the month prior of the study .

 In conclusion, regardless of age, binge drinking in women can lead to various short and long term effects.